PrefectHQ/prefect/docs/concepts/deployments.md

 To create a deployment:

-- Define the deployment specification
+- Define the deployment specification.
-- Register the deployment with the Orion server
+- Register the deployment with the Orion server.

 ## Deployment specification